 - Offers a benevolent fund to assist with funeral expenses

-Population served: Young adults with cancer in the U.S. diagnosed between the ages of 18 and 39 years; also cancer fighters and survivors ages 40 to 49
+Population served: Young adults diagnosed with cancer between the ages of 18 and 39

 Population served: U.S. troops and families affected by the wars in Afghanistan and Iraq and other post-9/11 conflicts